MareiLu/ess-study-project/README.md

-- How do levels of trust in the EU and UN vary across Western vs. Eastern European countries, and what role does immigration play in this?
-- How do perceptions of political competence (internal efficacy) differ between younger and older people across democracies? (media)

 🌍 2.
 How do levels of trust in the EU and UN vary across Western vs. Eastern European countries, and what role does immigration play in this?

-  A. The regional gap hypothesis
-  “Are citizens of Western Europe systematically more trusting of the EU and UN than those in Eastern Europe, even after controlling for immigration attitudes?”

-  – Controls: imsmetn, imdfetn, impcntr; group cntry into East/West.

-  B. Immigration attitudes as a moderator
-  “Does the effect of region (West vs. East) on trust in the EU/UN depend on attitudes toward immigration?”

-  – Test interaction terms: region × imsmetn, etc.

   C. Generational and regional perspective
   “Is trust in international institutions higher among younger respondents in Eastern Europe, suggesting a generational shift?”